The Italian Connection: Release

 The Italian Connection was released theatrically in Italy on 2 September 1972 where it was distributed by Alpherat.
 The film grossed 852.404 million Italian lira on its theatrical run in Italy.
 It was released in West Germany on 1 December 1972 under the title Der Mafiaboss - Sie töten wie Schakale.

 The film received a release in the United States as The Italian Connection in 1973 with an 87-minute running time.
 Various home video releases over the years retitled the film as Hired to Kill, Black Kingpin, Hitmen, and Hit Men.

-The film was released by Raro on DVD and Blu-ray in the United States.
+The film was released by Raro Video on DVD and Blu-ray in the United States.

 Legacy

-Quentin Tarantino, a self-avowed fan of Di Leo’s films, cited the characters of Dave and Frank as the inspirations for Vincent Vega (John Travolta) and Jules Winfield (Samuel L. Jackson) in Pulp Fiction.
+Quentin Tarantino, a self-avowed fan of Di Leo's films, cited the characters of Dave and Frank as the inspirations for Vincent Vega (John Travolta) and Jules Winfield (Samuel L. Jackson) in Pulp Fiction.